McrCoderDojo/MadLabMiners/README.md

 How to help with the development
 --------------------------------

+Take a look at a video to show the current progress:  https://youtu.be/_hd4BEhQt18

 ### Running the client -- Adding to an existing Minetest install

 1. Make sure that you have git installed